advanced-security-demo/ghas-developer-bootcamp/exercises/platform-engineer-day1.md

 CodeQL requires a build of compiled languages.
 An analysis job can fail if our *autobuilder* is unable to build a program to extract an analysis database.

-1. Inside the workflow you'll see a list of jobs on the left.
+1. Inside the workflow, you'll see a list of jobs on the left.
 Click on the Java job to view the logging output and review any errors to determine if there's a build failure.

 2. The `autobuild` compilation failure appears to be caused by a JDK version mismatch.
 Our project targets JDK version 15.
 How can we check the Java version that the GitHub hosted runner is using?
-Does the logging output provide any helpful information?
+Does the logging output provide any helpful information? detailsYou could either check what is documented on the [runner-images](https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md) repository, or you can debug your self by executing another run.

     <details>
     <summary>Solution</summary>